 Common Works Registration - Version 2.1, Revision 8

 The previous revision of CWR 2.1, was released back in 2013.
-Ona major thing happened since 2013.
-Over 10 million IPI name numbers were issued, so, including two checksum digit, it takes 10 digits to show them.
-And there were only 9 digits for that in CWR 2.1, so something had to be done.
+A major thing happened since.
+Over 10 million IPI name numbers were issued, so, including two checksum digits, it takes 10 digits to show them.
+And there were only 9 digits for that in CWR 2.1 header, so something had to be done.

 They still presume that CWR generation requires expensive software.
-That is not true, as CWR generation can be found in several free open-source projects, including DMP (Django-Music-Publisher) - music metadata management solution for original publishers (https://django-music-publisher.readthedocs.io).
+That is not true, as CWR generation can be found in several free open-source projects, including DMP.

 Over a year ago, I wrote a piece of code proving that taking 9 rightmost digits is enough, as the tenth can be calculated from the checksum. https://github.com/matijakolaric-com/python-10-digit-ipi-name

 So, nothing really had to be changed, except the explanation.
 But why not make it complicated: split one value over two fields, and make sure that the sender is responsible to check if a receiving society is able to process it.